-Expat entrepreneurs who are thinking of starting a business overseas should expect another layer of complication to their expat taxes.
+Expat entrepreneurs who are thinking of starting a business overseas should expect another layer of complication to their expat taxes: how to report foreign self-employment income.
 Fortunately, that’s no reason to abandon your career dreams!
 Read our tips first to ensure you understand all the implications for the self employment tax on foreign earned income.